 The 3D models that were generated from both of laser scanners did not have too much difference.
 The difference in dimension gave impact to the model of the building.
-So it is important to scan the whole of survey area to achieve a good model.
+So, it is important to scan the whole of survey area to achieve a good model.
 The skill and knowledge in processing also can affect the data.

-3.3 General comparison between TLS, MLS and Distometer
+3.3 General Comparison: TLS vs. MLS vs. Distometer